ltrgoddard/thesis/bibl.markdown

 'From a Letter to Douglas Oliver', *Grosseteste Review*, 6.1--4 (1973), pp. 152--54
 'Full Tilt Botany: Ideal Weapons for Suicide Pacts', *Bean News* (1972), [p.
 8]
 *George Herbert, 'Love [III]': A Discursive Commentary* (Cambridge: privately printed, 2011)
+'The Glacial Question, Unsolved', in *Poems*, pp. 65--67
 'A Gold Ring Called Reluctance', in *Poems*, pp. 21--23
 *Graft and Corruption: Shakespeare's Sonnet 15* (Cambridge: Face Press, 2015)
 'The Hazel Tree', *Tomorrow*, 4 (1960), p.
 15
 'Huts', *Textual Practice*, 22.4 (December 2008), pp. 613--33
 'In Cimmerian Darkness', in *Poems*, pp. 74--75
 Interviewed by Peter Orr, *The Poet Speaks*, Programme 39 (6 January 1964)
+*Kazoo Dreamboats; or, On What There Is* (Cambridge: Critical Documents, 2011)
 'Landfall', *Lyrische Hefte*, 10 (November 1961), p.
 19
 Letter, *Times Literary Supplement* (16 August 1963), p.
 629
 Letter, *Times Literary Supplement* (28 May 1971), p.
 620